Architecture

 Observability Stack

-Raccoon internally uses statsd go module client to export metrics in StatsD line protocol format.
-A recommended choice for observability stack would be to host telegraf as the receiver of these measurements and expoert it to influx, influx to store the metrics, grafana to build dashboards using Influx as the source.
+A recommended choice for observability stack would be to host telegraf as the receiver of these measurements and export it to influx database for storage, grafana to build dashboards using Influx as the source.